svtk/AtomicKotlinCourse/Power Tools/The with() Function/Exercise 2/task.md

 takes an ordinary lambda as a parameter instead of a lambda with receiver.
-Note that there're no function analogous to `with2()` in the standard library, however, there're similar extension functions taking ordinary lambdas, as explained in [Library Helpers] atom.
+Note that there're no function analogous to `with2()` in the standard library, however, there're similar extension functions taking ordinary lambdas, as explained in [Scope Functions] atom.